 PUBLIC HEALTH LAW AND ETHICS: A READER (New York and Berkeley: Milbank Memorial Fund and the University of California Press, Expanded and Updated 2nd ed., 2010)

 Scholarly Commons Citation

 Gostin, Lawrence O., "Mapping the Issues: Public Health, Law and Ethics" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 374.
+374.